resir014/resir014.github.io/_posts/2016-03-23-npms-single-point-of-failure.md

 ---

 The fact that the unpublishing of a small npm package with only 17 lines of code leads to packages breaking all over the place is a serious single point of failure, which really needs to be addressed properly.
 But unfortunately, nothing has been done, even after the whole `rimrafall` fiasco.
-In fact, there have been attempts to add [package verification using GPG into npm](https://github.com/npm/npm/pull/4016){:target="_blank"} after that, but unfortunately, the pull request was rejected.
+In fact, there has been an attempt to add [package verification using GPG into npm](https://github.com/npm/npm/pull/4016){:target="_blank"}, but unfortunately, the pull request was rejected.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">You could literally write leftPad in the time it takes &#39;npm install left-pad&#39; to complete.</p>&mdash; Krøstian (@cjno) <a href="https://twitter.com/cjno/status/712553941066711040">March 23, 2016</a></blockquote>